theseniordads/monomental/README.md

 This release is different to other demo source code releases from us in that it's not the original source, (which is lost), but a reverse-engineer of the source code from the original binary.
 The original binary was disassembled and the source code was re-created from the disassembly.
 The original graphics and sound were also re-created from the binary.
 You can find out more about how this was done [here](https://github.com/theseniordads/monomental/blob/main/DOCS/README.md).

+There are two versions of the source code in this release.
+The first is a straight reverse-engineer of the original binary, and resides in the `[remaster](https://github.com/theseniordads/monomental/tree/remaster)` branch.
+The second is a tweaked version of the reverse-engineered source code, and resides in the `[remix](https://github.com/theseniordads/monomental/tree/remix)` branch.

 ## Specifications

 * An Atari ST or later with at least 1 megabytes of memory, TOS 1.04 minumum, a hard drive, and **hi-res mono monitor**.